 Canine Class for Aggressive and Problematic Dogs

-The latest developments in remedial classes for reactive dogs.
+Exploring your best options in remedial classes for reactive dogs.

 While the term “growl class” may have mostly gone by the wayside, fortunately the concept of a class for difficult dogs has not.
 It is a tribute to dog owners of today that many of them are unwilling to give up on their canine companions, even when faced with behavior challenges that can shake the foundations of the dog-human bond.
 It’s as much a tribute to the modern dog training profession that trainers continue to seek out and develop innovative, positive, and effective solutions for owners who are committed to helping their dogs “be nice.”
 From east coast to west, trainers are increasingly offering classes that now go by friendlier names, such as “Feisty Fido,” the goal of which is to help owners help their difficult dogs be more manageable in the real world.